manish364824/libmongo-client/README.rst

 Requirements
 ------------

-Apart from `glib`_, there are no other hard dependencies.
-Though, one will need `Perl`_ (with a suitable version of Test::Harness, along with the prove utility) to run the test suite.
+Apart from the autotools and a C compiler, there are no other hard dependencies.
+However, would one wish to run the test suite, then `Perl_` (with a suitable version of Test::Harness, along with the prove utility) will be needed aswell.

 To build the documentation, `Doxygen`_ will be needed too.